jblotus/explosivewebsprogramming/source/_posts/2013-01-13-common-javascript-gotchas.md

 <p>
   You also might have noticed the <code>var</code> keyword.
-If you aren&#8217;t sure of how it is used, a basic explanation is that by preceding a variable declaration with <code>var</code> creates a property on the nearest containing function.
+If you aren't sure of how it is used, a basic explanation is that by preceding a variable declaration with <code>var</code> creates a property on the nearest containing function.
 If you omit the <code>var</code> keyword than you are saying that you want to assign a new value to an existing variable higher up the scope chain, which may or may not be the global scope.

   <pre class="brush:js">var imAGlobal = true;</p>